 In the fastly-growing tech world, organizations are continuously trying to find out new ways that can transform their business and can take it to new heights.
-They have their eyes on various emerging technologies like Artificial Intelligence (AI), Blockchain, Internet of Things (IoT), etc. One of the most emerging technologies is cloud computing that has great potential of providing organizations with sustainable results and in a cost-effective manner.
+They have their eyes on various emerging technologies like Artificial Intelligence (AI), Blockchain, Internet of Things (IoT), etc. One of the most emerging technologies is hybrid cloud computing that has great potential of providing organizations with sustainable results and in a cost-effective manner.

 The cloud computing market was reported to have a worth of 36,700 million USD in 2018 and it’s expected to become an industry having a value of 285.3 billion USD in 2025, growing with a CAGR of 29.2% during the forecasted period.
 While on the other hand, the size of the global hybrid market was found to have a value of 36,138 million USD in 2017 and it’s anticipated to grow to an industry worth 171.93 billion USD by 2025, with a CAGR of 21.7%.

 Hybrid cloud: An offer organization can't refuse